developit/chime/public/api.md

 }
 ```

-Returns a JWT **access_token** to be sent via the Authorization header for all requests requiring authoriziation.
+Returns a JWT **access_token** to be sent via the Authorization header for all requests requiring authorization.

 A description of your app and numeric access level must be provided.
 Access levels are as follows: